gordon-cs/JES4py/README.md

 ## Installation of Dependencies

-Several dependencies need to be installed before you can use the JES-emulator.
+Several dependencies need to be installed before you can use jes4py:
 * PIL (the Python Image Library) or Pillow (an updated fork of PIL)
 * wxPython (GUI toolkit for the Python language)
 * Simpleaudio (Audio toolkit for Python 3)